yul243/CSE150A_Group_Project/README.md

 *   **Limited Generalization:** The model likely has poor generalization performance, especially for rare or unseen combinations of conditions.
 This is due to the simple learning approach and the lack of smoothing.
 (This might be the problem we are currently facing.)
 *   **Overfitting Potential:** Without a separate test set, it's impossible to assess whether the model is overfitting the training data.

 The first model serves primarily as a proof-of-concept and a starting point, we are still facing some issues with the out-of-context data, and our evaluation part currently has relatively poor performance as lots of the test data are unseen in the training process so that it cannot generate probability dependencies.
+This may also be a result of faulty code or completely unique data.

 ### Potential Improvements